isomerpages/singapore-customs-cms/_businesses/Valuation, Duties, Taxes & Fees/singapore-duty-paid-cigarette-sdpc-mark.md

 **Contact Us**

-For queries on SDPC application procedures, email us at  [customs_documentation@customs.gov.sg](mailto:customs_documentation@customs.gov.sg)  or contact our call centre at 6355 2000.
+For queries on SDPC application procedures, you may [chat with us, leave a call-back request](https://www.customs.gov.sg/contact-us/) or email us at  [customs_documentation@customs.gov.sg](mailto:customs_documentation@customs.gov.sg).

 You may also refer to our  [media release](/news-and-media/media-releases/2012-11-29-Media-Release.pdf)  and  [Notice No. 12/2019](/news-and-media/notices/2019-07-01-N.pdf) for more information.